kristerkari/umatrix-recipes/README.md

 **Info**
 - You can not access the site without whitelisting google.com
+- If you try to spoof referer, you will be logged out and ask to fill reCAPTCHA.
 - Uses Youtube for lessons with videos

 **3rd-party services to whitelist:**